truenas/py-libzfs/README.md

 **Python bindings for libzfs**

-py-libzfs is a fairly straight-forward set of Python bindings for libzfs for FreeBSD.
+py-libzfs is a fairly straight-forward set of Python bindings for libzfs for ZFS on Linux and FreeBSD.

 **INSTALLATION**